-For the individual, the highest accuracy may not be important.
-In industrial applications, however, it really is precisely this that can make the key difference between rejects and the best quality ? hence the calibration of the measuring instruments.
-It serves to match the measuring device with the national standard ? in a nutshell: to check whether the values are correct.
+For the individual, the highest accuracy is probably not important.
+In industrial applications, however, it is precisely this that may make the crucial difference between rejects and the best quality ? hence the calibration of the measuring instruments.
+It serves to match the measuring device with the national standard ? in a nutshell: to check if the values are correct.

 Traceability to the national standard

-The keyword here is thus the traceability to the national standard.
-Understanding that the respective measuring instrument measures the right value can be of great importance for many applications.
+The keyword here’s thus the traceability to the national standard.
+Understanding that the respective measuring instrument measures the proper value can be of great importance for many applications.
 For example, ISO 9000 requires that the deviations of the test equipment used should be monitored.
-Having an up-to-date calibration, passing the audit is not any problem.
+Having an up-to-date calibration, passing the audit is no problem.
 This avoids the repetition of the audit, production downtime or even a recall ? and thus reduces stress, time and costs.
-The expenditure on the calibration has thus quickly paid for itself.
+The expenditure on the calibration has thus quickly covered itself.
 Many people are happy.

 Besides meeting the audit requirements, traceability can also be necessary for quality assurance, optimising resource utilisation and reducing energy consumption.
-Finally, probably the most convincing reason to possess one?s own measuring devices checked in accordance with the current standard is the feeling of security: The measuring instruments will continue steadily to provide the correct values!
+Finally, probably the most convincing reason to possess one?s own measuring devices checked relative to the current standard is the feeling of security: The measuring instruments will continue steadily to provide the correct values!

 Certification in accordance with the German accreditation body

-The illustration shows how the four calibration sequences in accordance with DKD-R 3-3 differ.
+The illustration shows the way the four calibration sequences relative to DKD-R 3-3 differ.

 The highest standard because of this is the calibration certificate of the German accreditation body (Deutsche Akkreditierungsstelle ?
 DAkkS).
-WIKA has offered certification for pressure, temperature and electrical measurands (DC current, DC voltage and DC resistance) for some time.
-Because the beginning of 2022, tecsis has been accredited relative to DIN EN ISO / IEC 17025 for the measurand force.
+WIKA has offered certification for pressure, temperature and electrical measurands (DC current, DC voltage and DC resistance) for quite a while.
+Since the beginning of 2022, tecsis has been accredited relative to DIN EN ISO / IEC 17025 for the measurand force.

-Just what a DAkkS-certified calibration of force measuring instruments means is shown by the example of high-end force transducers, which are employed in calibration machines.
+Just what a DAkkS-certified calibration of force measuring instruments means is shown by the exemplory case of high-end force transducers, which are employed in calibration machines.
 Within their case, the test sequence follows the EN ISO 376 standard.
-At least eight measuring stages are approached, with a total of five preloads, two upward series and two up-down series.
-In addition, the force transducers are each rotated by 120�, which results in three installation positions.
+At the very least eight measuring stages are approached, with a total of five preloads, two upward series and two up-down series.
+Furthermore, the force transducers are each rotated by 120�, which results in three installation positions.
 With 65 measured values (eight stages), the effort is correspondingly high.
-The price for such a calibration goes together with this.
+The purchase price for such a calibration goes hand in hand with this.

 Regarding industrial devices, the question arises as to whether this type of procedure is worthwhile.
 Alternatively, the DKD-R 3-3 directive can be applied.
-It describes four test sequences that may be selected good requirements.
-WIKA and tecsis likewise have DAkkS certification for this.
+It describes four test sequences that could be selected in line with the requirements.
+WIKA and tecsis likewise have DAkkS certification because of this.

 Practical examples

-An illustrative exemplory case of the usefulness of regular calibration is the checking of hydraulic compression force transducers.
-These instruments gauge the clamping forces of industrial machines such as for example punches, pneumatic presses, sealing presses, spindle presses, tablet presses and toggle lever presses.
+An illustrative example of the usefulness of regular calibration is the checking of hydraulic compression force transducers.
+These instruments measure the clamping forces of industrial machines such as for example punches, pneumatic presses, sealing presses, spindle presses, tablet presses and toggle lever presses.
 Here, calibration provides a contribution to ensuring safe working conditions.

-Another example may be the instrumentation for checking the contact forces of welding tongs.
-Ideally, they are monitored continuously by built-in tension/compression force transducers, but they can also be checked at set intervals using a test set for measuring electrode forces (model FSK01).
-This ensures the quality of the welding points and reduces wear on the electrodes.
+Another example is the instrumentation for checking the contact forces of welding tongs.
+Ideally, these are monitored continuously by built-in tension/compression force transducers, however they can also be checked at set intervals utilizing a test set for measuring electrode forces (model FSK01).
+This ensures the standard of the welding points and reduces wear on the electrodes.

-For the tension/compression force transducers mentioned, calibration can be worthwhile, should they be utilized for monitoring very precise production steps.
-When pressing in cellular phone displays, for example, both the measuring instruments and their calibration can easily pay off: If one in such a process is not noticed immediately (for example, if only the travel is controlled), thousands of euros in material value could be destroyed within minutes.
+For the tension/compression force transducers mentioned, calibration is also worthwhile, should they be utilized for monitoring very precise production steps.
+When pressing in mobile phone displays, for example, both measuring instruments and their calibration can quickly pay back: If an error in such a process is not noticed immediately (for example, only if the travel is controlled), thousands of euros in material value could be destroyed within minutes.

-According to the instrument, application and regulation, it might be worthwhile to have an adjustment carried out before calibration.
-In this manner, the user means that their measuring instrument achieves the corresponding accuracy during calibration.
-For Strategy , the user has the option of choosing the type and procedure, both for our own and for third-party products.
+Based on the instrument, application and regulation, it might be worthwhile with an adjustment completed before calibration.
+In this way, the user means that their measuring instrument achieves the corresponding accuracy during calibration.
+For the calibration itself, an individual gets the option of choosing the sort and procedure, both for the own and for third-party products.

 Note

-On the WIKA website you will see further information on the average person calibration services as well as on WIKA force measuring instruments (offers may also be available in the web shop).
-For those who have any questions, your contact will gladly help you.
+On the WIKA website you can find further information on the individual calibration services in addition to on WIKA force measuring instruments (offers may also be available in the online shop).
+When you have any questions, your contact will gladly assist you to.

 Also read our post